Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 - Buyers focus on ROI, uptime, accuracy, SLAs.
 Integrations and team trust stall unclear deals.

-- End users react quick to bad interactions, hallucinations, blocks.
+- End users react quickly to bad interactions, hallucinations, and blocks.
 Transparency and control prevent disengagement.

 - Developers manage model unpredictability, tool fragments, glued orchestration, monitoring gaps.
 They build consistent systems.